Stained Glass Gems from England

 Appreciating some details

-The wings of the angels form a colorful area matching the richness of Saint Cecilia’s clothing.
-Rich reds, pinks and purples are among the more expensive colors of glass.
+The wings of the angels form a colorful area matching the richness of Saint Cecelia's clothing.
+Rich reds, pinks and purples are among the more expensive glass to make.

-The subtle gradations of the wings’ colors are the result of sophisticated technique, perhaps created at the stage when the glassblower made the glass sheet or, I think more likely, using an acid etching technique to produce the transitions.
+The subtle gradations of the wings are the result of sophisticated technique, perhaps created at the stage when the glassblower made the glass sheet or, I think more likely, using an acid etching technique to produce the transitions.

-Many fine effects of the glass painting are evident in this detail, such as the rendering of the instrument and the folds and ornament of the robes.
+Many fine effects of the glass painting are evident in this detail, such as the rendering of the instrument and the folds and ornabmentation of the garment.

 The technical deficiencies of the side panels have to do with the glass painting, though the problem may be in the kiln-firing of the glass rather than the painting itself.